-22AM042/ 22AMM42 INTRODUCTION TO MACHINE LEARNING
+22AM042/22AMM42 INTRODUCTION TO MACHINE LEARNING

-- To understand the basic concepts of Machine Learning. - To understand and build supervised learning models. - To understand and build unsupervised learning models. - To evaluate the algorithms based on corresponding metrics identified
+- To analyze the basic concepts of Machine Learning. - To analyze and build supervised learning models. - To analyze and build unsupervised learning models. - To evaluate the algorithms based on corresponding metrics identified

 PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.